 When performed correctly, and with proper training, there is very little risk with Permanent Cosmetics.

-When taking my state board exams for Oklahoma licensure, I was appalled to learn that Oklahoma is inundated with practitioners that are operating outside the parameters of the law.
+When training for Oklahoma licensure, I was appalled to learn that Oklahoma is inundated with practitioners that are operating outside the parameters of the law.
 Many simply don't want to spend the money and time it takes to be properly licensed and trained to meet Oklahoma's standards.
-Instead of spending $15,000 and 6 months to meet Oklahoma requirements, they'll go to another state and take a 3-4 day training course for $3500 or just watch Youtube videos and order supplies from Amazon.
+Instead of spending $15,000 and 6 months to meet Oklahoma requirements, they'll go to another state and take a 3-4 day training course for $3500 or, even worse, just watch Youtube videos and order supplies from Amazon.
 While this is unfortunate and unfair to those of us that take our education and licensing seriously- there is a bigger issue.
 YOUR SAFETY!